Sole Trader vs Limited Company as a Tradesperson

 What is a Sole Trader?

-If you register as a sole trader, you run your business as an individual, and you are self-employed.
-All of the profits that you make from your trade are yours to keep minus the taxable amount.
-You are personally responsible for any losses that incur in the business.
-You must also follow some specific rules on running and naming your business.
+If you register as a sole trader, you run your business as an individual, and are recognised as self-employed.
+You are personally responsible for any profits and losses that incur in the business, along with paying your taxes.

 You will need to set up as a sole trader if any of the following apply: